 - Trash – can produce emissions that are very dangerous to breathe in.

-- Plastics – will create hazardous fumes.
+- Plastics – will create hazardous fumes, made of petroleum mostly, can burn rapidly.

 - Paper – just as with cardboard, it can easily go airborne once it catches on fire.
 For outside fires related to chimneys, stray embers are the leading cause.